kennyha85/MS_lesion_segmentation_Allnet/README.md

 The trained model for MS lesion separation can be downloaded here: https://drive.google.com/file/d/1fCtkN-X60NjK81DgTm-1PlKfWQM5O7Uq/view?usp=sharing

-The images should be put in "data/pid" and the trained models should be put in "models" folder.
+The images should be put in "data/pid" folder, and the trained models should be put in "models" folder.